manojjahgirdar/automated-order-processing-during-pandemics/DESCRIPTION.md

 - Backend is efficient and fast because of automation & caters to offline & online mode of orders.

--This will solve the problem of addressing panic among residents and ensure continuous availability of the products.
+- This will solve the problem of addressing panic among residents and ensure continuous availability of the products.

--The control tower will enable governments to guide and regulate the implementation of its directives to a great extent.
+- The control tower will enable governments to guide and regulate the implementation of its directives to a great extent.